Updated 2026

 4K gaming monitor scoring weighs native panel response time at 144Hz+, HDR brightness measured in nits, colour-gamut coverage (DCI-P3 and sRGB), HDMI 2.1 and DisplayPort 2.1 port count, FreeSync Premium / G-Sync compatibility, and price relative to current-gen 4K-capable GPUs.

-Best value on this list.
-The Acer Predator XB3 delivers 60/100 at $278.99 — solid performance without the premium price tag.
+Best value pick on this list at $278.99.
+The Acer Predator XB3 scores 60/100 — compelling value and delivers strong performance without the premium price of higher-ranked models.

 For most gamers, the Acer KA272K at $180 delivers 4K 60Hz at the lowest price point with acceptable response time.
 For high refresh, the Samsung G9 OLED ($999) and Gigabyte M28U ($250) lead the value tier.